malekhnovich/baseballDataVis/README.md

 The dataset I worked is the baseball data set, it consists of 1,157 baseball players.
-The baseball player's handedness, height (in inches), batting average, home runs, and weight(in pounds) were all aspects of each player.
+The baseball player's handedness, height (in inches), batting average, home runs, and weight(in pounds) were all aspects of each player that I focused on.
 I decided to make the handedness of the players a categorical variable that I could use in comparison to the  batter's average and homeruns hit.
 I also decided to use the weight of the players because my reviewers hypothesized that heavier players would be stronger and hit more homeruns.

+<h1>Key Findings</h1>

+<h2>Introduction</h2>
+By exploring the data, I wanted to find correlations that signify what makes a good baseball player based on the statistics that were provided in the dataset.
+The handedness of the data returns 'R','L', and 'B'.
+These represent right-hand hitters, left-hand hitters, and hitters that can hit with either hand.

 <h2>What makes a Good Baseball Player at the Plate?</h2>
 It is clear that baseball players who <b>weigh more</b> are overall more likely to hit homeruns  than baseball players that are lighter.
 This makes sense that heavier players would have more power and can launch the ball farther and even out of the stadium.
+By showing the statistics in a bargraph, it is easy to see the levels of each type of hitter.

 <h2> How does Handedness Affect a baseball player's ability at the plate?</h2>
 There is a clear trend among baseball players in the data that shows that right-hand